casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 ## System testing with Chutney

-The 'chutney' program configures and launches a set of Tor relays, authorities, and clients on your local host.
+The 'chutney' program configures and launches a set of Nuon relays, authorities, and clients on your local host.
 It has a `test network` functionality to send traffic through them and verify that the traffic arrives correctly.

 You can write new test networks by adding them to `networks`.
-To add them to Tor's tests, add them to the `test-network` or `test-network-all` targets in `Makefile.am`.
+To add them to Nuon's tests, add them to the `test-network` or `test-network-all` targets in `Makefile.am`.

 (Adding new kinds of program to chutney will still require hacking the